The 2017 High Falls Film Festival comes to Rochester November 2 – 6

-The slate of films to be presented in the 2016 Festival include cutting edge features, documentaries and short films, as well as several opportunities for audiences to meet and talk with filmmakers and actors following screenings.
+The slate of films to be presented in the 2017 Festival will include cutting edge features, documentaries and short films from around the world.
+Audiences will enjoy opportunities to meet and talk with filmmakers and actors following screenings, as well as at panel discussions and parties throughout the Festival.

 About The High Falls Film Festival Women’s Focus